Skip to content

 Meall an Fhudair — common questions

 Meall an Fhudair is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 626m of ascent and takes most walkers 4-6 hours.
-Terrain: The estate track in Glen Falloch is firm.
+Ground conditions: The estate track in Glen Falloch is firm.

-When is the best time to climb Meall an Fhudair?
+What's the best month to climb Meall an Fhudair?

 Reasonable signal at Inverarnan; intermittent on the summit